JSON-LD for SEO: The Guide to Structured Data

 Replace the placeholders:

-Note about Person: Only add this block if you have a personal brand component in your business (founder-led, thought leadership).
+Note on Person: Only add this block if your company has a personal brand component (founder-led, thought leadership).
 Otherwise, remove this entire block.

-“Ithelps their content to be understood.
-Whether it's details about their company, the services they offer, or the content they invest so much time in.”
+“It helps their content to be understood.
+Whether it's details about their business, the services they offer, or the content they invest so much time in.”

 Page-level JSON-LD for regular pages (services, locations, etc.)